-We invite you to explore our past 78 years by clicking on the timeline above.
+We invite you to explore our past eight decades by clicking on the timeline above.
 Each year contains a summary of the year’s key events and major accomplishments, often accompanied by articles and historical photos.

 The Directors Guild of America is a labor organization that represents the creative and economic rights of directors and members of the directorial team working in film, television, commercials, documentaries, news, sports and new media.